-The Sawmill Trail can be found at the top of Old River Road on the north side of the Bayfield River.
-Here one can experience the varied terrain, the changes from flood plain to coniferous forest and the telltale signs of abundant wildlife.
-When the Bayfield River Valley Trail Association’s first began working on the 2 Km hiking trail, the work crew clearing the original paths, came to learn of the important role the Sawmill Trail area played in the development of the community and of romantic stories of ghosts, fires, floods and failed romance
+The Sawmill Trail can be found at the top of Old River Road on the North side of the Bayfield River.
+Here one can experience quite varied terrain, the changes from flood plain to coniferous forest and the telltale signs of abundant wildlife.
+When the Bayfield River Valley Trail Association first began working on the 2 Km hiking trail, the work crew came to learn of the important role the Sawmill Trail area played in the development of the community and of romantic stories of ghosts, fires, floods and failed romance.

 Across the river on the south side amongst the underbrush, you can still make out the Thomson Mill ruins.
-Before it was destroyed by fire, this combination Grist /Sawmill was the most prosperous business in the area.
+Before it was destroyed by fire, this combination Grist and Sawmill was the most prosperous business in the area.